edequalsawesome/awesome-random-site-description/README.md

 1. **Add the Block**: Insert the "Awesome Random Description" block from the Gutenberg block inserter
 2. **Add Taglines**: Use the block settings panel to add your taglines one by one, or use the bulk import feature
-3. **Customize**: Adjust typography, colors, spacing, and animation settings to match your theme
+3. **Customize**: Adjust typography, colors, spacing, text alignment, and other styling options to match your theme
 4. **Publish**: Save your page and watch your taglines rotate randomly on each page load

 ## Performance & Accessibility